TeamHypersomnia/Hypersomnia/docs/pages/docs/setups/editor_command.md

 - What do we store?
     - whole significant + inferred - maximum determinism, no bugs, unacceptable performance
     - only whole significant...
-        - ...and incrementally reinfer redos - unacceptable performance, slightly less determinism, some bugs possible
+        - ...and incrementally infer redos - unacceptable performance, slightly less determinism, some bugs possible
         - ...and completely reinfer redos - even more unacceptable performance, maximum determinism, some bugs possible
         - undos have to be completely reinferred either way
     - only the new value and the old value...
-        - ...and incrementally reinfer redos, incrementally reinfer undos - best performance, poor determinism, some bugs possible
+        - ...and incrementally infer redos, incrementally infer undos - best performance, poor determinism, some bugs possible
         - ...and completely reinfer redos, completely reinfer undos - slightly worse processing performance due to reinferences, maximum determinism, less bugs possible
             - note that complete reinference can still be skipped for components that aren't synchronized
         - we could make a flag out of this; both are pretty much acceptable.
             - **we might begin with complete reinferences, as it will be easier.**
-        - perhaps mixing complete and incremental reinference makes no sense, as a "slightly worse" assumption about determinism means no assumption
+        - perhaps mixing complete and incremental inference makes no sense, as a "slightly worse" assumption about determinism means no assumption

 ### Notes